Overview

 - students completing the course will gain the NLP Practitioner Certificate

-- Start practising as a Dietary Educator and NLP Practitioner prior to full qualification.
+- Start practising as a Dietary Educator and an NLP Practitioner prior to full qualification.

 Entry Requirements